Water Quality and Treatment

 meets the Australian Drinking Water Guidelines 2011 (ADWG) and NSW Health

 Our water quality monitoring

 program consists of sampling and testing of critical points within our

 - Treatment Plant - Samples are taken to monitor the source water quality which can vary due to catchment conditions.

-- Water Supply System - Samples are taken from locations, usually a residential house, and provide a typical profile of the quality of water being delivered to customers.
+- Water Supply System - Samples are taken from various locations within the reticulation system and provide a typical profile of the quality of water being delivered to customers.

 Water Mains Cleaning

 Council periodically undertakes a system wide water mains